OleksandraVoichenko/pre-transcriber/README.md

 and upload it into the online transcriber (because apparently it accepts .wav files of such size...)

+Objective:

-Objective: Create a transcriber that will:
+Create a transcriber that will:

-a.
-Turn .mp4 file into .wav
+1. Turn .mp4 file into .wav

-b.
-Transcribe text from the video
+2. Transcribe text from the video